thevuong/next15-filterlist/STEPS.md

 - We are fetching the categories twice for every render - once for the task summary and once for the category filter.
 Show terminal logs 2x.
 - We can deduplicate this since it's running in the same render.
 - Add cache() higher order React 19 function to getCategoriesMap in categories.ts.
 Notice load time.
-- The load time is actually reduced by 500ms because the TaskSummary and the CategoryFilter are using the same return value of getCategoriesMap.
+- The load time is actually reduced by 500ms because the StatusTabs and the CategoryFilter are using the same return value of getCategoriesMap.
 And you can see it's only run once.
 Show terminal logs 1x.
 - This means that can keep using our common pattern of fetching data inside components, similar to how we would use for example tanstack query in a client side app.

 ## Turn on staleTimes in next.config.js

 - Every time we click a tab, filter, or search, we are rerunning the page.tsx table on the server, with the data fetch.
 We can resuse this, my data doesnt need to be that fresh.
-- Cache the rsc payload on the client for the route page.tsx (table) by turning on nextjs 15 staleTimes in next.config.js.
+- Enable staleTimes in next.config.js, this is a next.js 15 feature.
+This will cache the rsc payload on the client for the route page.tsx (table).
+Refresh page.
 - Show the result.
 Click the same twice.
 Now we dont have to regenerate the server component every time.

 ## Final demo

-- In tab "todo": See content right away, and interact with tabs while streaming in the server components as they finish rendering on the server.
+- See content right away, and interact with tabs while streaming in the server components as they finish rendering on the server.
+And we have some nice caching here.
 - Reload, even filter while streaming, enable "testing" and "backend".
 - Greatly improved UX.
 Even though the data fetches are still extremely slow, the app feels super responsive.
 - Search for "api".
 Reload/share/bookmark the page and have the same state.
 - And this is very robust: progressively enhanced the no-js base case, and just added a low amount of js, using it only where needed.
 (No race conditions because of useTransitions batching.)
 - No useEffects or useStates in sight.
-We are making interactive apps without that in this new world of React and Next.js.
+We are making interactive apps without that in this new world of React Server Components.

-## Open CWV plugin: the state of our scores

-- We already saw these FCP, CLS and LCP from the previous steps.
-- We can also see that the INP is good corresponding to the responsive clicks because we have minimal JS, no long tasks.

 ## Improve Speed Index with Partial Pre-rendering